Property Tax Resources · Galveston County, Texas

 Galveston County spans the upper Texas Gulf Coast from the Bolivar Peninsula to the Houston suburbs of League City and Friendswood.
 Galveston Island is the most recognized part of the county — a barrier island community that has rebuilt repeatedly after storms and maintains property values that reflect both its vulnerability and its irreplaceable coastal location.
 The county’s mainland communities have grown rapidly as Houston’s southern suburbs expanded along the I-45 corridor.

 At a 1.19% effective rate, Galveston County sits below the state median — but on coastal and suburban properties whose values have risen sharply in recent years, that rate produces meaningful bills.
-More than 60% of property owners who protested in 2024 achieved reductions.
+61,923 ARB protests were filed in Galveston County in 2024; 76% of written ARB determinations lowered the appraised value (Texas Comptroller, 2024 Appraisal District Operations Survey).
 Coastal and waterfront properties in particular can carry inflated appraisals relative to actual sales evidence.
 If your value jumped this cycle, the informal settlement process at Galveston CAD is worth pursuing.

 Official CAD site — appraisal notices, exemption applications, and district contact information.